jorian/rust-komodo-rpc/README.md

 as long as it is `Sized`?

 ### TODO
-- Localize coin installations
+- [ ] Localize coin installations
-- Error types
+- [ ] Error types
--
+- [ ] create space for json return value deserialization into Types